aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

 # **EMR Containers integration with AWS Glue**

 #### **AWS Glue catalog in same account as EKS**
-In the below example spark application will be configured to use AWS Glue catalog as the hive metastore
+In the below example a Spark application will be configured to use [AWS Glue data catalog](https://docs.aws.amazon.com/glue/latest/dg/components-overview.html) as the hive metastore.

 **gluequery.py**